raiyan1102006/Effects_of_Narrative_Trajectory_on_News_Popularity/README.md

 # Effects_of_Narrative_Trajectory_on_News_Popularity
-Analyzing how narrative trajectories of online news articles influence their popularities

-######
-README
-######

-Companion code for the project "Awe the Reader: How Narrative Trajectories Affect Popularities of Online Articles".
+This repository holds the companion code for the project "Understanding the Effects of Narrative Trajectories on the Popularities of Online News Articles".

 Author: Raiyan Abdul Baten (rbaten@ur.rochester.edu)

-INSTALLATION INSTRUCTIONS
+## INSTALLATION INSTRUCTIONS
 =========================

 This program is created and tested in Python 3.6.3.